CMPSC 112: Survey of Computer Science (3)

 *Prerequisite: CMPSC 203

 This course expands on the coverage of data structures in CMPSC 203.
-Topics include a further examination of linked lists, graph representations and algorithms, hashing, methods of external sorting and the organization of files and their directories.
+Topics include a further examination of linked lists, recursion, graph representations and algorithms, trees, hashing and methods of external sorting.

 CMPSC 315: E-Commerce Applications and Technology (3)